-Mr. Hall stated that also distributed at tonight's meeting were the Restrictions on Use that apply to proposed yet therefore it remains to be seen how the criteria related to the convenience for public necessity
+Mr. Hall stated that also distributed at tonight's meeting were the Restrictions on Use that apply to Restricted Landing Areas which are the IDOT rules which are also part of the County's Zoning Ordinance.
+He said that again, staff anticipates a wind farm being proposed in this area but there has been none proposed yet therefore it remains to be seen how the criteria related to the convenience for public necessity should be evaluated.
+He said that this case is not ready for final action tonight.